nledford/Pi-Hole-VPS-Tutorial/README.md

 We will set up a basic firewall, [`ufw`](https://wiki.debian.org/Uncomplicated%20Firewall%20%28ufw%29), that will restrict access to certain services on the server.
 Specifically, we want to ensure that only ports needed for SSH, Pi-Hole, and PiVPN are open.
 Additional ports can be opened depending on your specific needs.

+We will be opening ports for secure FTP so that `.ovpn` files needed for connecting to our VPN later can be retrieved via a FTP application such as Filezilla or Transmit.

 - Set up `ufw`
     ```shell
     # Apply basic defaults